pkwiecien/tumitfahrer/README.md

 <!--[![Build Status](https://travis-ci.org/pkwiecien/tumitfahrer.png?branch=master)](https://travis-ci.org/pkwiecien/tumitfahrer)-->

 New backend for TUMitfahrer App build with Ruby on Rails.
-Any endpoint for different apps such as Android, iOS, Pebble.
+Any endpoint such as Android, iOS, Pebble apps can communicate with the backend via JSON format.

 Architecture of TUMitfahrer